 - Emmetts Garden, Kent

 - The woods at Emmetts Garden have been designated a Site of Special Scientific Interest due to the English native bluebells that bloom here.
 Every year the hillside is smothered with this beloved wild flower.Explore Emmetts Garden

 - Take a stroll through the tranquil woodland at Godolphin, where years of mining have left an unnatural, undulating landscape.
 During spring, you'll see it cloaked in bluebells.Explore Godolphin

 - Hardcastle Crags, West Yorkshire

-- Bluebells are the undisputed spring highlight at Hardcastle Crags, where they cover the woodland.
-At their peak – usually in May – they form an ethereal blue haze through the woods and on the valley sides, filling the air with their sweet perfume.Discover bluebell valleys at Hardcastle Crags
+- Bluebells are a spring highlight at Hardcastle Crags, where they cover the woodland.
+At their peak, they create a blue haze through the woods and valley, filling the air with their fragrance.Explore Hardcastle Crags

 - Penrhyn Castle and Garden, Gwynedd